Patrick-Batenburg/GoogleChromeThemeCreationGuide/README.md

 Usually a less saturated image of `"theme_toolbar"` is used for this.
 You may also design something else, but make sure that the design enables the user to distinguish the inactive tabs from the active one!
 This image also tiles default in x-axis and the height of this can be around 65p, the width is up to you.

 #### theme_toolbar
 This is an image that covers the area of the current tab and the toolbar below it.
 For older versions of Google Chrome, make sure this image is over 119px in height because the find bar (which appears when you press Ctrl+F ) shares the tool bar image, the width is up to you.
-Similar to the `json "theme_frame"`, this image also tiles along the x-axis so you have the option to create pattern or create a long width image for the toolbar.
+Similar to the `"theme_frame"`, this image also tiles along the x-axis so you have the option to create pattern or create a long width image for the toolbar.
 Remember that the toolbar contains some buttons and when the bookmarks are visible (CMD+B or Ctrl+B), they too occupy space in the toolbar.

 So don't make the design too much crowded, or else the toolbar will not be visually appealing.
 Usually for the toolbar, a square, tiling image is preferred, which might be a gradient or just plain color.